Buea: Climate

+Buea has a subtropical highland climate (Köppen Cfb) closely bordering on a tropical rainforest climate (Af).
+The average high temperature is about 70 °F and the average low around 61 °F, with the hottest month being February and the coldest August.
+It has an average monthly rainfall of 14.7 inches.

-Buea has a subtropical highland climate (Cfb) closely bordering on a tropical rainforest climate (Af).
-Because of its location at the foot of Mount Cameroon, the climate in Buea tends to be humid, with the neighbourhoods at higher elevations enjoying cooler temperatures while the lower neighbourhoods experience a hotter climate.
+Because of its location at the foot of Mount Fako, the climate in Buea tends to be humid, with neighbourhoods at higher elevations enjoying cooler temperatures while lower neighbourhoods experience a hotter climate.
 Extended periods of rainfall, characterized by incessant drizzle, which can last for weeks, are common during the rainy season as are damp fogs, rolling off the mountain into the town below.